top of page

 and plump it out while encouraging the growth of healthy tissue around it.

-9. Boosts Immunity – Castor oil, when used topically, increases the number of T-11 cells, which signals a boost in the defense mechanisms of the body.
+6. Boosts Immunity – Castor oil, when used topically, increases the number of T-11 cells, which signals a boost in the defense mechanisms of the body.
 The T-11 cells form antibodies against pathogens and toxins, and are raised for 7 hours after treatment.
+Some have said it works on brain tumors.

 Popularized by Edgar Cayce you can look up his information for more details.